I just read something that made me laugh out loud—mostly because it’s funny, but also because it is poignantly true.

-“I wonder what my kids are going to tell their kids … ‘It was so rough back in my day.
+“I wonder what my kids will tell their kids … ‘It was so rough back in my day.
 I didn’t get a phone ’til 4th grade and sometimes the wifi didn’t always work upstairs!’”

 You’re laughing too, aren’t you!
-Well, I want to add one more thing: “And back then a computer cost more than a thousand dollars!”
-I can visualize those kids of the future, slack-jawed at the thought of having to pay that much money for a computer.
+I want to add one more thing: “And back then, a computer cost more than a thousand dollars!”
+I can visualize those future kids, slack-jawed at the thought of having to pay that much money for a computer.
 Unthinkable.
 Right?
 Do you recall how much your first computer cost?

-My first computer was the biggest, the heaviest, the slowest and the most expensive of all eight.
-With each upgrade, I welcomed a lighter, sleeker, faster and better computer.
+My first computer was the biggest, the heaviest, the slowest, and the most expensive of all nine.
+I welcomed a lighter, sleeker, faster, and better machine with each upgrade.
 But here’s the surprising thing: Each new computer would cost less than the one it replaced.
 Technology is wonderful that way.

-Speaking of wonderful, there really is no other way to describe what is happening in the world of Chromebook—a laptop computer that runs Chrome OS as its operating system,is designed to be used primarily while connected to the Internet and cost anywhere from $129 to $299.
-Even the higher end models are a $1,000 cheaper than a Macbook Pro with Retina display.
+Speaking of wonderful, there is no other way to describe what is happening in the world of Chromebook—a laptop computer that runs Chrome OS as its operating system is designed to be used primarily while connected to the Internet and costs anywhere from about $200 to $900.
+Even the higher-end models are at least $2,000 cheaper than a Macbook Pro with Retina display.

-A number of companies such as Acer, HP, Samsung, Asus, and Toshiba are manufacturing Chromebooks because they have become so popular.
+Several companies such as Lenovo, Acer, HP, Samsung, Asus, and Toshiba are manufacturing Chromebooks because they have become so popular.
 In fact, Chromebooks have outsold Apple’s range of Macs.

 Chromebooks are super popular with college students because they’re portable, lightweight, reliable and the best part—all of their files, documents, notes, music, videos, movies, etc., are stored online and available from anywhere on any device.